sneas/ionic-native-http-connection-backend/README.md

 ## Troubleshooting

-### (HttpModule, Angular < 4.3) I followed the installation and usage instructions but still receive CORS issue on app start
+### (HttpModule, @angular/http) I followed the installation and usage instructions but still receive CORS issue on app start

 Wrap the first request with `Platform.ready()`.
 The code will resemble the listing below.